Stellers Sea Cow Facts

 The Steller's sea cow was first discovered in 1741 by explorers that ventured into parts of the Arctic Circle.
 When they were first recorded, the Steller's sea cow was said to be living in abundance in the North Pacific, however in less than 20 years of human contact, the Steller's sea cow had disappeared from the ocean completely.

 Steller's sea cows were large herbivores that had a seal-like appearance with a tail which resembled that of a whale.
 The Steller's sea cow was named after George Steller who discovered the animal and who described it: "The animal never comes out on shore, but always lives in the water.
 Its skin is black and thick, like the bark of an old oak, its head in proportion to the body is small, it has no teeth, but only two flat white bones one above, the other below".

-The Steller's sea cow was said to be a tame animal that spend most of it's time concerning itself with munching on kelp, which is possibly what made it so vulnerable later on.
+The Steller's sea cow was said to be a tame animal that spends most of its time concerning itself with munching on kelp, which is possibly what made it so vulnerable later on.
 However, the Steller's sea cow was also said to be unable to submerge it's enormous body fully underwater making it an easy spot for human hunters.

-Before being discovered by humans, the Steller's sea cow would have had very few predators within it's watery world.
-Large shark species would have been the only predators able to tackle such an enormous meal, but non were more successful at hunting this enormous sea cow than humans who wiped out the entire species in just 17 years.
+Before being discovered by humans, the Steller's sea cow would have had very few predators within its watery world.
+Large shark species would have been the only predators able to tackle such an enormous meal, but none were more successful at hunting this enormous sea cow than humans who wiped out the entire species in just 17 years.

 Sadly, these remarkable giants of the sea, where wiped out by human hunters almost instantly after having been discovered by explorers.
 Today, it's smaller cousins are also under serious threat in their native habitats from over-hunting and increasing levels of pollution in the water.